 Sales data will identify the current HCP customers, but marketing data will find the unconvinced.
 Between these two audiences lies the opportunity to identify what is valuable and what is missing in a therapeutic category.
 Layer in data insight from patient surveys, social media listening, patient advocacy forum discussions and payer interviews and you begin to have a robust perspective of unmet need and the potential positioning that is still available.

-Articulate a value proposition that addresses physician and patient needs and concerns and use that to set the goals of your CDP will earn you a right-to-play.
+Articulating a value proposition that addresses physician and patient needs and concerns and using that to set the goals of your CDP will earn you a right to play.

 Once a project has a strong enough value proposition to earn a green light for development, it’s critical to pull strategic marketing back into the discussion to determine clinical trial endpoints.

 Clinical trials often set proxy or surrogate endpoints.
 For example, a new cancer drug candidate may be evaluated based on target responses from the immune system, and these are judged to be surrogates for improved overall survival rates.
 Full impact is deferred to a later, larger phase IV trial.

 While this has often been adequate in the past for FDA approval, it’s no longer enough evidence for payers.
 Payers are looking for outcome endpoints, not just surrogate markers.
 “What is the overall survival rate, and have you increased it significantly enough to pay for this drug or are you just deferring mortality by a couple of weeks?
 If it’s just a couple of weeks, we’re not going to pay hundreds of thousands of dollars for a course of a therapy.”

 The benefit is a value creation process that is aligned with the market need and that can put the entire commercial operation on a footing for launch excellence.